breatheco-de/projects/p/final-project/full-stack/full-stack-project-stories-and-wireframes/README.md

 It's time to thing about what you are going to be building, you'll have to develop an entire product, prepare a presentation & demonstrate the product and the idea to family, friends and hiring partners.

+This project should be started after you have the class about Agile Development because you will have to create User Stories and a Kanban Board.

 ## Instrutions

+1. Create the project repository (one for front-end and one for backend): The front-end code shout never be merged with the backend.
+2. Add all your user stories into the front-end [repository issues](https://help.github.com/en/articles/about-issues) as it will be the main repository for your project specs.
-1. Please create a trello board with the KANBAN columns: Backlog, Todo, Doing, Done, Really done
+3. Please create a [Github Kanban Automated Project](https://help.github.com/en/articles/about-project-boards) with the KANBAN columns: Backlog, Todo, Doing, Done.
-2. Add all your user stories into your trello boad.
+4. Now add the issues into the project as cards, plan for your first iteration.

-### Technological Requirements:
+### Technological Requirements for the project:

 1. Several HTML5 + CSS3 + Bootstrap pages.
 2. User authentication (Login+Signup+Remind Password).